Gurobi/gurobipy-pandas/docs/source/examples/workforce.md

 df
 ```

-By grouping variables across one of our indices, we can efficiently construct the shift requirement constraints.
-This involves a few transform steps.
+By grouping variables across the shift indices, we can efficiently construct the shift requirement constraints.

-Todo: explain each column, constraint w.r.t mathematical model

-Fixme: .update() calls just to show naming are annoying to have to include... need to think about how to include (to show naming effect) while indicating to users that they should not update() during formulation in general.
-Perhaps we could include that as an `interactive` flag in gurobipy_pandas?

-Also would be useful to format dates cleanly.
-Must remove spacing, maybe remove time if date is the only distinction.

 ```{code-cell}
 shift_cover = gppd.add_constrs(